amnond/local_llms/README.md

 ## Optimizations and improvements
-Too many items to list, due to lack of time these and more have been left out but can seve as exercises for the enthusiastic reader...
+Too many items to list in this category.
+Due to lack of time the following have been left out but can seve as exercises for the enthusiastic reader...

 Here are some in no particular order

 * Show a "processing" animation (e.g. next to the process button) until the entire process is complete
 * Improve the prompt that creates the bullet summaries.
 Even with low temperature the Phi-3-mini-4k-instruct-q4 model gives itself way too much creative freedom
 * Profile and improve the long delay before the first token is generated for the summary.
 * The translation is quite dismal sometimes.
-Try other methods to perform the translation,for example LibreTranslate
+Try other methods to perform the translation,for example LibreTranslate or for the more ambitious, fine tune a good model with Hebrew content
 * Try LLama3.1 or other high ranking models instead of Phi-3-mini-4k-instruct-q4
+* With the rate of development in this field, APIs in newer versions of modules are not always compatible with older ones.
+Update code to support latest version of all module dependencies while trying to support older versions to the extent possible.
 * Replace print statements with proper logging statements
 * Add proper comments so that automatic documentation can be made
 * Add Python type hints